 Storytelling with your data

-While charts and pie diagrams are good for numbers, it may not be handy concerning data details that change over time.
-For these, Timeline Storyteller, a trending custom visual in Power BI, may be a preferred option.
-Its interactive range can present data in circles, grids, spirals or any custom shapes, or even a simple linear list.
-There is flexibility of choice to decide how best it can be represented, scaled and designed in a timeline.
+While charts and pie diagrams are good for numbers, they may not be handy concerning data details that change over time.
+For these, Timeline Storyteller, a trending custom visual in Power BI, maybe a preferred option.
+Its interactive range can present data in circles, grids, spirals, any custom shapes, or even a simple linear list.
+There is the flexibility of choice to decide how best it can be represented, scaled, and designed in a timeline.
 This adds conviction and credibility to project your business in the right light, explaining how sales have been constantly growing, and so on.

 Ask for answers in real-time

 Take advantage of the natural language features of Power BI in Real-Time to derive visualizations and in response, ask questions in real-time.
 You can custom specify the way you want the data to be presented, not limiting it to charts and reports.
 For example, you can ask for data on total units sold, region-wise sales for the quarter as a line.
 Power BI picks up a viable layout for simple, basic questions like What was the sales data last month?

 When there are tiles present on the dashboard, the Q&A will suggest some terms as questions are added to the data.
 When an extremely useful question is identified, it can be pinned to the dashboard for the discovery of simple and creative visualization of data.
 Now, even featured questions can be added in the settings.
 Q&A puts to use words or names of columns, tables and calculated fields in the data sets.
 If there is a column named ‘region’, then asking for ‘sales by region’ will pull out relevant data.
 The Q&A can identify words by breaking them down and their plurals.
 Power BI supports the Power BI website and iOS Power BI App.

 Create custom visualizations